joedanz/cf-amazon-s3/readme.txt

  ** putBucket(bucketName, acl, storageLocation) - create a new bucket (acl is optional and	defaults to public-read, storageLocation is optional and defaults to non-EU.
  	Use 'EU' for the European location contraint).
- ** getBucket(bucketName, prefix, marker, maxKeys) - get contents of a bucket (prefix
+ ** getBucket(bucketName, prefix, marker, maxKeys, showVersions) - get contents of a bucket (prefix is optional and matches on the beginning of a key, marker is optional and results
-     is optional and matches on the beginning of a key, marker is optional and results start from there, maxKeys is optional and restricts the number of objects returned) ** deleteBucket(bucketName) - delete a bucket (bucket must be empty).
+     start from there, maxKeys is optional and restricts the number of objects returned) ** deleteBucket(bucketName) - delete a bucket (bucket must be empty).
- ** putObject(bucketName, fileKey, contentType, HTTPtimeout, cacheControl, cacheDays) - puts an object into a
-     bucket (HTTPtimeout is in seconds - default is 300; cacheControl tells browser to cache object - default is true; cacheDays default is 30).
+ ** putObject(bucketName, fileKey, contentType, HTTPtimeout, cacheControl, cacheDays, acl, storageClass) - puts an object into a bucket (HTTPtimeout is in seconds - default is 300; cacheControl tells browser to cache object - default is true; cacheDays default is 30).
  ** getObject(bucketName, fileKey, minutesValid) - get link to an object (minutesValid
      is optional and defaults to 60).
  ** copyObject(oldBucketName, oldFileKey, newBucketName, newFileKey) - copies an object.